Getting the Gospel Right: The Tie That Binds Evangelicals Together

 All of this might be a lot of gobbledygook to a lot of Christians.
 So let’s break it all down to its bare essentials:

 Evangelicals believe justification comes before sanctification (being more obedient, more Christ-like).
-You can’t know God or please Him until you acknowledge your sinfulness and accept Jesus Christ as your Savior.
+You can’t know God or please Him until you acknowledge and repent of your sinfulness and accept Jesus Christ as your Savior.
 Once you accept Christ then you can grow in obedience to the Lord.
 But “good” works won’t save you.

 “But as many as received Him, to them He gave the right to become children of God, to those who believe in His name.”
 John 1:12